M-anan779/SAC-stock-trading/README.md

 4 - generate features
 5 - quit
 Select action: 2
 ```

-Depending on the selected option, you will either get further prompts to select further options or the program will run using the information it finds in the `config.yaml` file.
+Depending on the selection, you’ll either get further prompts or the program will run using values from `config.yaml`.

-Example of running analysis:
+**Example: running analysis**

 ```
 training runs: